-Gorgeous glitter balloons, a tutorial
+How to make glitter confetti balloons, a tutorial

-- Blow a puff of air into your balloon and shake all your gold/silver confetti to the round end of your balloon (the side opposite to where you will inflate), as shown in #1.
+- Blow a puff of air into your balloon and shake all your glitter confetti to the round end of your balloon (the side opposite to where you will inflate), as shown in #1.
 Create a barrier with your fingertips between the confetti area and where Hi-Float will be applied.

 - While keeping your fingertip barrier in place, slide the balloon on the nozzle of Hi-Float and depress.
 Use sparingly keeping in mind the size of your balloon so you don't end up with a goopy mess.
 Gently massage Hi-Float on the interior of the balloon evenly -keep that fingertip barrier in place.